Skip to main content

 If you experience sexual harassment at work

 Find out what your workplace policy is on sexual harassment.
-It should guide you on how to report it and deal with it.
+It will usually guide you on how to report it and deal with it.

 Write down a record of what happened.
 Be as specific as possible.
 Include anything you have said or did to stop the behaviour.
 The record can be used to make a formal complaint.

 Tell someone.
-Report the behaviour to Human Resources or your employer.
+Report the behaviour to human resources (HR) or your employer.
 They may help you in resolving the problem.

 Remember: